-EmPATH stands for Emergency Psychiatric Assessment, Treatment and Healing.
-The model of care helps people experiencing a mental health crisis receive compassionate, holistic help in a calming environment.
+The emPATH (Emergency Psychiatric Assessment, Treatment and Healing) model of care helps people experiencing a mental health crisis receive compassionate, holistic help in a calming environment.

 At hospitals across the country that have moved to this model, the benefits are clear.
 Among them: calmer patients, shorter stays, reduced hospital admissions, more available beds and resources for physical emergencies, better experiences and safer emergency departments for everyone.

 Centra’s recent Community Health Needs Assessment, conducted in 2021, identified mental health among the top concerns affecting the communities of central Virginia.
 It is a growing concern everywhere.
 Over the past decade, emergency departments in the U.S. have seen a 40% increase in adults who seek care for an acute psychiatric condition.